thinkoverit/assignments/Angular.md

 - Look and feel of the form landing page.

 # Deliverable
 Create a repository in your github account and commit the code into that repository.
-Send us the link to the repository.
+Please send us the link to the repository.
-It is expected that you send us the link to your code repository, within 3 days after receiving this assignment.
+It is expected that you send us the link to your code repository within 3 days after receiving this assignment.